Firewalls

 The next generation of firewalls added stateful capabilities.
 And newer generations (such as NGFWs) added the ability to inspect traffic at the application layer.

 Just as firewall capabilities have evolved, so has the way firewalls are deployed.
 Originally, firewalls were physical hardware appliances that were plugged into a company’s networking infrastructure.
-But as business processes moved to the cloud, funneling all network traffic through a physical box became inefficient.
+However, as business processes moved to the cloud, funneling all network traffic through a physical box became inefficient.
 Firewalls today can also run in software or virtually in the cloud.